 - ¾ cup BBQ Sauce ref note -1 & 2

-- Start with patting the chicken dry with a kitchen towel.
+- Start by patting the chicken dry with a kitchen towel.

 - In a bowl mix all the dry ingredients.

-- Arrange chicken pieces on the prepared tray little apart.
-Season generously with above seasoning mix both the sides.
+- Arrange chicken pieces on the prepared tray a little apart.
+Season generously with the above seasoning mix on both sides.

 - Keep the skin side up.
 Bake in the middle rack for 20 minutes.

 - Remove from the oven.
 Increase oven heat to 425 F.

 - Brush chicken generously with BBQ sauce.
 Put the tray back into the oven.
 Bake for 10 minutes.

 - Again remove the chicken from the oven, and give a second coat of BBQ sauce.
 Bake it again for about 10 minutes.
 Chicken is done when clear juices run out of it and the internal temperature is 165 degrees F.